 Welcome!
 We’re dedicated frugal, debt free, simple-living folks in the prairies of Canada.
 We are obsessed with nature, history and what the pioneers did to survive.
 We try to utilize many of their methods in our day to day lives.

 The reason we want to do this is to become self-sufficient like the settlers were, looking after themselves as much as possible, by using the bounty of nature.

 In order to be good to our earth, we take things that would normally be thrown out and other junk and make art and useful items out of it.
 This is to help bring awareness to how humans are affecting nature.

 Our motto is “make your own stuff”.
 This includes growing and cooking your own food and occasionally your own transportation.

-Ernie is retired meat cutter and mechanic and is a magician with making things out of nothing or junk, whatever you want to call it.
+My hubby is a retired meat cutter and small engine mechanic and is a magician with making things out of nothing or junk, or whatever you want to call it.
 He saves things and finds a use for them later when we need something.